examdawn/NEP2020_2023_BCA/4thsem/Python-Programming/solved/unit4.md

 ---
 # Python Programming - Unit 4

-> [!WARNING]
-> This Page is incomplete and answers will be added soon.
-3/9 Remaining.

 ## Q1.
 Explain file types with example.

 Text files store character data and do not have any specific encoding, which allows them to be opened and read in a standard text editor